 Our camp tuck shop provides a great opportunity for campers to take home camp gear or souvenirs of their camp experience.
 All campers have an opportunity to visit our tuck shop with their group at least once during their session.
 Items you might find in the Tuck Shop include T-shirts, hoodies, hats, water bottles, magnets, and so forth.
-Prices of items range from \$2 to \$65.
+Prices of items range from \$2 to \$50.
 Please note that prices and stock are subject to change.
 In addition to swag and souvenirs, campers will also find healthy food and drink options such as popcorn, pretzels and smoothies.

-Credit can be added in \$10 increments to your camper's account by including an amount on your registration form or through our registration office (please call 604-939-9622 for more information).
+Credit can be added in \$10 increments to your camper's account by including an amount on your registration form or through your profile on the YMCA Community Portal at myymca.ca.
+If you have questions, please email our team at camp.elphinstone@bc.ymca.ca.
+Cash is also accepted but we don't recommend campers travel to camp with cash.
 Any campers who have a remaining credit of more than \$10.00 will receive a reimbursement at the end of the 2023 summer session.
-Credits on camper's accounts under \$10 will be donated to our CommUNITY Campaign to help send a kid to camp.
+Credits on camper's accounts under \$10 will be donated to our COMMUNITY Campaign to help send a kid to camp.

-The YMCA CommUNITY Campaign funding is used to provide financial assistance to families and individuals who otherwise can't afford to participate.
+The YMCA COMMUNITY Campaign funding is used to provide financial assistance to families and individuals who otherwise can't afford to participate.